CroWzblooD/legendarypotato/backend/QUICKSTART.md

 Open **3 terminals** in the `backend` folder:

 **Terminal 1 - Educational Tools Service:**
+_This service takes care of all content generation with an LLM as a final step._
 ```bash
 python scripts/run_tools_service.py
 ```
 Wait for: `Uvicorn running on http://0.0.0.0:8001`

 **Terminal 2 - Orchestrator Service:**
+_This is the brain of the project.
+It delegates tasks to different modules._
 ```bash
 python main.py
 ```